 Financially speaking, studies have shown that a green roof could increase the real estate value of an average house by about 7%, green roofs greatly reduce the need to run additional heating and cooling expenses, and can even extend the lifespan of a roof by over 200% by acting as an additional barrier to the underlying waterproofing membrane.

 As you can see, green roofing offers a plethora of benefits to home and business owners who opt to install them.
 They offer financial benefits as well as societal benefits, which means you’re getting the best of both worlds when you install an eco-friendly green roof on your Salem home or business.
 If you’re interested in working with a roofing contractor in Salem who has installed a number of green roofs, look no further: Slate & Slate Roofing is an expert green roofing contractor in Salem.
-If you would like a free estimate, give us a call today at (503) 585-2338 or use the contact form on the top of our website for a quick and easy roofing estimate.
+If you would like an estimate, give us a call today at (503) 585-2338 or use the contact form on the top of our website for a quick and easy roofing estimate.